Eschatologue/CM_wiki/docs/class/monk/drunken.md

 Your martial arts technique mixes combat training with the precision of a dancer and the antics of a jester.

 ***Homebrewed***.
-You gain a set of Brewer’s Supplies and you have proficiency with it.
+You gain a set of Brewer's Supplies and you have proficiency with it.
 You also have proficiency with the Performance skill.

 ***Twist and Turn.*** Whenever you use [Flurry of Blows], you gain the benefit of the Disengage action, and your Speed increases by 10 feet until the start of your next turn.